pretix/pretix-docs/docs/guides/resources-and-scheduling.md

 If the resource is a **thing** or **place**, then the page will have a :btn-icon:fa3-users: Managers: button at the top.
 Click that button.
-This takes you to a page listing managers for the resource.
+This takes you to a page listing all managers for the resource.
 Enter the email address of the pretix user account that belongs to one of the people managing the resource.
 Click the :btn-icon:fa3-plus: Add: button.

-Repeat this step for every person that manages the resource.
+Repeat this step for every person who manages the resource.
 Take a step back in your browser or navigate to :navpath:Your organizer → :fa3-briefcase: Resources:.
 Click your resource type and then your resource.